obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    See :c:type:`obs_frontend_event` on what sort of events can be triggered.

-   :param callback:     Callback to use when a frontend event occurs.
+   :param callback:     Callback to use when a frontend event occurs
-   :param private_data: Private data associated with the callback.
+   :param private_data: Private data associated with the callback

 ---------------------------------------